tanmay154agrawal/sign-language-detection/README.md

 1.)
 CNN implementation for Sign language detetcion.\
 2.)
 Visual Bag of words implementation.\
 To run the ipynb files use google colab on GPU runtime (prefered)\
+To test the model in real time , run the Gesture_recognition file.
+(Note: Google colab environment will not work)\
 To get the dataset, download it from "https://www.kaggle.com/datasets/prathumarikeri/indian-sign-language-isl" and upload it into your google drive and mount it.